SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 ## FAQ

+#### *1. My simulation is really slow and/or using a lot of memory, what can I do?*
+To reduce memory use, use `save_positions=(false,false)` in the `JumpProblem` constructor as described [earlier](@ref save_positions_docs) to turn off saving the system state before and after every jump.
+Combined with use of `saveat` in the call to `solve` this can dramatically reduce memory usage.

+While `Direct` is often fastest for systems with 10 or less `ConstantRateJump`s or `MassActionJump`s, if your system has many jumps or one jump occurs most frequently, other stochastic simulation algorithms may be faster.
+See [Constant Rate Jump Aggregators](@ref) and the subsequent sections there for guidance on choosing different SSAs (called aggregators in DiffEqJump).

-#### *1. When running many consecutive simulations, for example within an `EnsembleProblem` or loop, how can I update `JumpProblem`s?*
+#### *2. When running many consecutive simulations, for example within an `EnsembleProblem` or loop, how can I update `JumpProblem`s?*

 In [Remaking `JumpProblem`s](@ref) we show how to modify parameters, the initial condition, and other components of a generated `JumpProblem`.
 This can be useful when trying to call `solve` many times while avoiding reallocations of the internal aggregators for each new parameter value or initial condition.

-#### *2. How do I use callbacks with `ConstantRateJump` or `MassActionJump` systems?*
+#### *3. How do I use callbacks with `ConstantRateJump` or `MassActionJump` systems?*

 Callbacks can be used with `ConstantRateJump`s and `MassActionJump`s.
 When solving a pure jump system with `SSAStepper`, only discrete callbacks can be used (otherwise a different time stepper is needed).

 *Note, when modifying `u` or `p` within a callback, you must call `reset_aggregated_jumps!(integrator)` after making updates.* This ensures that the underlying jump simulation algorithms know to reinitialize their internal data structures.
 Leaving out this call will lead to incorrect behavior!

 A simple example that uses a `MassActionJump` and changes the parameters at a specified time in the simulation using a `DiscreteCallback` is
 ```julia
 using DiffEqJump
 rs = [[1 => 1],[2=>1]]